zense/IIITB-StudentKit/docs/faq.md

   Yes The curriculum is same for the first 2 years.
 We share the same core subjects like Data Structures, Programming,Digital Design and Networking.

+9.  ** Is there any additional fee to participate in the further rounds?
+  No, there is no additional fee to pay for participation in the further rounds.

 ##Facilities FAQ's